On the parameterized complexity of Compact Set Packing: Dichotomy of

-\end{proof} \textbf{Acknowledgment: } I thank Parinya Chalermsook for the informative discussions about the results of the paper, and for providing guidance on writing this paper.
-I also thank anonymous reviewers for their helpful suggestions.
+\end{proof} \textbf{Acknowledgments.} This work has been partially supported by European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 759557).
+I thank Parinya Chalermsook for the informative discussions about the results of the paper, and for providing guidance on writing this paper.
+I also thank anonymous reviewers for their valuable suggestions on improving the readability of the paper.